4 Tips For The Best Photographic Safari

-Wild Studio is the latest photographic offering from Great Plains Conservation and will be available from October 2016 at Selinda Camp, Botswana expanding to Kenya in 2017.
+Wild Studio is the latest photographic offering from Great Plains Conservation and will be available from at Selinda Camp, Botswana and Ol Donyo Lodge and Mara Expedition Camp in Kenya.
 They provide a range of fixed date photographic workshops, designed for every level of photography, from beginner through to professional.
 Professional photographers, specialists in African wildlife photography, will be hosting these, including our very own David Murray.

 Penny Robartes, professional fine art wildlife photographer, will join the Alex Walker’s Serian team as photographer in residence for mentoring on how to capture high quality wildlife images.
 She will be based in Serian Masai Mara and in the Serengeti North Camp.
 Penny is also available to guide photographic workshops with individuals or groups at any time (if pre booked and paid for as a specialist guide).
 As an added bonus Serian camps offer private vehicles for all guests, which is ideal for photographers that wish to have the freedom to choose where and when on wildlife drives.

 Greg du Toit, 2013 Wildlife Photographer of the Year will be on several safaris offering a unique opportunity to participate in a photographic workshops in Kenya, Tanzania, Botswana and South Africa.
 Greg will be the in-house resident photographic guide.
 During this time he will cover various aspects of photography including:

 - Camera setup – aperture, shutter, ISO, white balance, metering, shooting in low light, and other technical aspects;